hennroja/rh-testing/README.md

 # rh-testing
-Just stuff that I tested
+Just stuff that we tested